SJSU272LabF18/DataSanitizeML/README.md

 ### Instruction to Execute the code:
 1. download library for dependancy
+2. revise the path variable in algorithm_and_backend.py to your local file location to store temperary file.
-2. start the program by running main_UI.py
+3. start the program by running main_UI.py